-- 5.5.
-Although we have more females than males in the upper quartile, 42% of the total male population can be found in the upper quartile, compared to 23% of the female staff population.
-The proportion of males in the upper quartile has increased since last year, which saw 34.1% of the male population and 21.8% of the female population in the upper quartile.
-This means the average male is paid more than the average female, resulting in the pay gap.
-In the upper quartile males earn on average £5.08 more an hour then females, this is £1.85 less than last year's figure of £6.93. - 5.6.
+5.5.
+Although we have more females than males in the upper quartile, 35% of the total male population can be found in the upper quartile, compared to 22% of the female staff population.
+Although the proportion of males in the upper quartile has decreased since last year, which saw 42% of the male population and 23% of the female population in the upper quartile, this still means the average male is paid more than the average female, resulting in the pay gap.
+In the upper quartile, males earn on average £6.72 more an hour then females, this is £1.64 more than last year's figure of £5.08.

+5.6.
 This distribution of males impacts the average and median pay gap even though male employees are significantly outnumbered by female employees in all of the pay quartiles.

-6. Closing the Gender Pay Gap
+5. Closing the Gender Pay Gap

 - 6.1.
 There is still a gender pay gap owing to the distribution of male and female employees across the pay quartiles at King's despite the NHS pay system which comprises of a series of nationally negotiated pay steps underpinned by national job evaluation processes.
 There are a number of actions that are being taken to reduce any potential for gender discrimination and promote gender equality. - 6.2.
-For more information and updates on how we address the Gender Pay Gap, please contact the Equality, Diversity and Inclusion team on kch-tr.edi@nhs.net
+For more information and updates on how we address the Gender Pay Gap, please contact the Equality, Diversity and Inclusion team on kchtr.edi@nhs.net